ormeiry/The-Way-I-See-JavaScript/data-types/string.md

 // where to stop "cutting" the string. if we don't add it, it goes all
 // the way to the end, just like the above example.

-const ourSecondStr = "Now you will see the magic!.";
 const ourSecondSubStr = ourStr.substring(13, 16);
 // 16 is where we want to stop, it is not included in the returned string. console.log(ourSecondSubStr); // output: see